therosko/Thesis-NER-in-English-novels/annotation/README.md

 We let two people annotate all 12 novels and agree on a common version.
 We ensured that there was no communication between the two annotators during the initial annotation process.

-The files downloaded from Doccano after the final annotation can be found in the folder `doccano_files`.
+The files downloaded from Doccano after the final annotation can be found in the folder `original_data`.

-The gold standard TSV files can be found in the folder `new_gold_standard`.
+The annotated datasets TSV files can be found in the folder `gs`.
 They follow the simply structure of one entity and entity type per row.

+CAUTION!
+Those annotated datasets are not to be used for the training or evaluation of tools.
+Possible uses are for researching the effect of different annotation guidelines on tool's perfomancy (as done by this master thesis) or the effect of using different prefix formats, etc.

 -----------